-But that’s doesn’t mean that you can just place trust badge on your store, which no one ever heard of and expect to increase trust people have in your store.
+But that’s doesn’t mean that you can just place a trust badge on your store, which no one ever heard of, and expect to increase the trust people have in your store.

 This is because 84% of consumers have greater confidence in trustmarks they know vs. trustmarks they’ve never seen.
 (Source)

 For example, in that same study, McAfee was one of the most popular trust badges: